 We when live aligned with our truth & loving ourselves deeply...we shine brighter than ever.

-Louise Warren (owner of Rare Gem) is a Life + Creativity coach as well as a nationally touring Singer/Songwriter.
-She has trained with both the Beautiful You Life Coaching Academy and the Creativity Coaching Association.
-Her mission is to empower creatives to stay in their lane, self-care, and believe in their big dreams so they can shine brighter than ever in their biggest masterpiece of all: their lives.
+Her mission is to empower creatives to stay in their lane, self-care, roadmap their dreams, and polish away anything that blocks their true selves so they can shine brighter than ever in their biggest masterpiece of all: their lives.